 In 1911, he wrote to Clementine: "I think this man might be useful to me, if my Black Dog returns.
 He seems quite away from me now.
 It is such a relief.
 All the colours came back into the picture."

 The colors going out of the picture.
-That's depression.
+That's depression — not as metaphor, but as physical experience.

 His doctor, Lord Moran, observed "prolonged fits of depression" throughout Churchill's life and later diagnosed him with what we'd now call bipolar tendencies.
 For decades, Churchill avoided standing too close to train platforms and ship railings.